 A child's exposure to parental intoxication has been found to be negatively and significantly associated with children's resilience and in turn, low levels of resilience were found to be significantly and indirectly associated with internalising and externalising disorders.
-In a small cohort study of Korean school children aged 12-16 years, parental harmful drinking was found to be directly and significantly associated with both internalising and externalising disorders [68].
+In a small cohort study of Korean school children aged 12-16 years, parental harmful drinking was found to be directly and significantly associated with both internalising and externalising disorders [65].
 When controlling for resilience in children, the study found that parental harmful drinking was significantly and positively associated with both internalising and externalising behaviours.
 The effect was found to be stronger upon internalising problems.
-Resilience levels were found to have a moderating effect, particularly on externalising behaviours were found to be significant.
+Resilience levels were found to have a moderating effect, particularly on externalising problems.
+At low levels of resilience the association between parental alcohol use and externalising behaviours were found to be significant.
 At average levels of resilience, there remained an association but this was non-significant.
 At high levels of resilience no association was found.
 At both low and average levels of resilience a significant relationship was found between parental drinking and internalising behaviours.
 Only high levels of resilience were found not to be significantly associated.